-- It is expensive because it involves high costs of production like high cost of hiring skilled labour, buying modern machinery, paying high indirect taxes etc. This reduces the profit margin of the producers. - It leads to resource wastage resulting from over production where producers remain with unsold output. - In case of change in demand or change in tastes of consumers against a product, the producers suffer great losses leading to wastage of resources. - There is danger of technological unemployment as a result of mechanisation in production where human beings are replaced by machines at work. - It leads to rise in the cost of inputs such as raw materials and other intermediate products due to the increased competition for such inputs by many commercial producers. - $\circ\,$ It leads to quick depletion of resources due to their over exploitation as a result of large scale production. - It leads to diseconomies of scale in the long run.
+- 1. It is expensive; this is because it involves high costs of production like high cost of hiring skilled labour, buying modern machinery, paying high indirect taxes etc, these reduce the profit margin of the producers. - 2.
+It leads to resource wastage; this arises in case of over production where producers remain with unsold output. - 3.
+In case of change in demand or change in tastes of consumers against a product, the producers suffer great losses leading to wastage of resources. - 4.
+There is danger of technological unemployment as a result of mechanisation in production where human beings are replaced by machines at work. - 5.
+It leads to rise in the cost of inputs such as raw materials and other intermediate products; this is due to the increased competition for such inputs by many commercial producers. - 6.
+It leads to quick depletion of resource; this is due to over exploitation of resources as a result of large scale production. - 7.
+It leads to diseconomies of scale in the long run.
 This is because large scale production results into management problems, transport problems supervision problems etc. All these result into increased cost of production.

-Downloaded from www.mutoonline.com check website for more past papers Page 4 Limitations of market/commercial production
+Downloaded from www.mutoonline.com check website for more past papers Page 5 LIMITATIONS OF MARKET/COMMERCIAL PRODUCTION:

 - Small market

-- o Limited capital
+- Limited capital

 - Poor infrastructure

-- o Conservatism
+- Conservatism

 - Limited Labour skills

-- o Limited entrepreneurial skills
+- Limited entrepreneurial skills

-- o Political instability
+- Political instability

 - Poor technology

 - Poor land tenure system

-FACTORS OF PRODUCTION/AGENTS OF PRODUCTION
+FACTORS OF PRODUCTION/AGENTS OF PRODUCTION:

 Factors of production also known as agents of production refer to resources used in the production process to produce goods and services in order to satisfy human wants.

-Production cannot take place if one of the factors of production is missing.
-This implies that the factors of production are interdependent.
-Some of the factors of production are financial (financial resources) such as capital, some are natural (natural resources) such as Land and others are human such as labour and entrepreneurship.
+Production cannot take place if one of the factors of production is missing; this implies that the factors of production are interdependent.
+Some of the factors of production are financial (financial resources) such as capital, some are natural (natural resources) such as Land and others are human such as Labour and entrepreneurship.

-There are four factors of production namely;
+There are four factors of production namely: Land, Labour, Capital and Entrepreneurship.

-- o Land

-- o Labour

-- o Capital

-- Entrepreneurship.

-Each of them is rewarded for its contribution in the process of production and such a reward is called a factor Price.
+Each of them is rewarded for its contribution in the process of production and such a reward is called Factor Price.